-Primary energy consumption grew at a rate of 2.9% last year and reached 13.8 billion tons oil equivalent, almost double its 10-year average of 1.5% per year, and the fastest since 2010, BP's latest report said on late Tuesday.
+Primary energy consumption grew at a rate of 2.9% last year and reached 13.8 billion tonnes oil equivalent, almost double its 10-year average of 1.5% per year, and the fastest since 2010, BP's latest report said on late Tuesday.

 According to BP's Statistical Review of World Energy 2019, all fuels grew faster than their 10-year averages, apart from renewables, although renewables still accounted for the second largest increment to energy growth.

-"By fuel, energy consumption growth was driven by natural gas, which contributed more than 40% of the increase," the report stated.
+"By fuel, energy consumption growth was driven by natural gas, which contributed more than 40% of the increase," report stated.

 BP stated that the annual average oil price (Dated Brent) rose to $71.31 per barrel, up from $54.19/barrel in 2017.